5um4n7h/Mad_Lab/README.md

    website address isto be displayed.
 Insert a horizontal line between the job title and the phone number.

-2.Develop an Android application using controls like Button, TextView, EditText for designing a calculator having basic functionality like Addition, Subtraction, Multiplication,and Division.
+2. Develop an Android application using controls like Button, TextView, EditText for designing a calculator having basic functionality like Addition, Subtraction, Multiplication,and Division.

 3.Create a SIGN Up activity with Username and Password.
 Validation of password should happen